temporalinterference/temporalinterference.github.io/content/cards/safety/modal.md

 {{< modal-image Fig3-anatomical-model-validation.jpg >}}
 {{< /modal-image >}}

+***Anatomical model validation of the enhancement factor approach.** (a) Illustration of the IXI025 head model (29 different tissue classes, isotropic material properties), with a transverse E-field slice overlay depicting transcranial direct current stimulation (tDCS) with implanted stereoelectroencephalography (SEEG) electrodes. (b) E-field magnitude distribution on a slice containing an SEEG electrode, and (c) zoomed E-field distribution near the SEEG implant.*

 ## From Research to Clinical Practice

 These scientific insights have been directly incorporated into our TIBS-R system, which includes hardware-level current limiting that automatically enforces safety boundaries while providing real-time impedance monitoring to ensure reliable electrode contact.
 Working in concert with TIBS-R, {{< modal-link TI-Planning-Tool >}}TIP{{< /modal-link >}} – a dedicated platform for TI stimulation planning with TIBS-R – offers a streamlined, web-accessible tool for personalized TI planning and optimization.
 Finally, {{< modal-link sim4life >}}Sim4Life{{< /modal-link >}} provides detailed, subject-specific safety assessments, with particular attention to field-implant interactions.
 Together, these tools offer researchers and clinicians automated enforcement of safety guidelines, subject-specific and risk-minimized TI stimulation optimization, real-time monitoring and adjustment capabilities, and complete documentation for regulatory compliance.